unoplatform/uno.toolkit.ui/doc/controls/DrawerFlyoutPresenter.md

     - `GridUnitType.Pixel`: Fixed at the given value.

 To use this, simply use a `Flyout` with `Placement="Full"` and one of the followings as the `FlyoutPresenterStyle`:
-> note: The direction here indicates the initial position of the drawer.
-The open direction is the opposite.
+> note: The direction here indicates the initial position of the drawer (where it opens from).
+The open animation direction is the opposite.
 - `LeftDrawerFlyoutPresenterStyle`
 - `TopDrawerFlyoutPresenterStyle`
 - `RightDrawerFlyoutPresenterStyle`